PhanNam1501/email_handshake/README.md

 ## Finishing the set up and start configuring the server

-Now visit mail.<your domain> with the account admin:password to start configuring modoboa
+Now visit mail.<your domain'> with the account admin:password to start configuring modoboa

 ## Adding domains to modoboa